maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * The question note is no longer limited in size.
 * Mathematics in LaTeX can no longer be supported with `$..$` or `$$..$$`.
 This useage has been discouraged for many years, and we have a long-standing "fix" script to convert from dollars to the forms `\(..\)` and `\[..\]`.
+* Remove the artificial limit on the size of CASText.
+We now rely on surrounding limits, like POST requests and database limits.
+This may result in ugly errors, but we need larger limits to accommodate interactive elements embedded into text fields.